ASTR 1230 (O'Connell) Lecture Notes

 instrument, even poor quality film easily outperforms

 it for astronomy.
-The first astronomical photographs were made late
+The first astronomical photographs were made in

 capabilities to astronomers: